arslaanejaz/java-pwi/README.md

 <h3>Purpose:</h3>

 <p>This document provides a very basic  architectural overview of the system.
-I will also try to suggest the future improvements in the system, security of the system and efficiency of the application and will explain about few things that where the part of my development plan but left out because of by busy schedule.</p>
+I will also try to suggest the future improvements in the system, security of the system and efficiency of the application and will explain about few things that are remaining remaining.</p>

 <h3>Solution Overview:</h3>